 GIS Training and Education

-One of the many advantages of the Kentucky CPE-ESRI's higher education statewide license agreement (HESLA) is the availability of ESRI's many online training opportunities.
+One of the many advantages of the Kentucky CPE-Esri's higher education statewide license agreement (HESLA) is the availability of Esri's many online training opportunities.

-ESRI Training provides many online training courses to become more knowledgeable about the exciting field of GIS and digital mapping.
+Esri training provides many online training courses to become more knowledgeable about the exciting field of GIS and digital mapping.
 Entry-level courses pertaining to map projections and grid systems, to database fundamentals are available for free to faculty, staff, and currently enrolled students of Murray State University.
 Intermediate-level courses are available for augmenting current skills, such as learning Python, or working with annotation.
 Some Advanced-level courses are available for specialized learning, such as working with watersheds or LiDAR data.

-Registering for an ESRI Virtual Campus course
+Registering for an Esri E-Learning course

 - First and last name